Terms and Conditions

 - Upon termination of the Agreement, the Client will forthwith:

-- cease to use the Software, Equipment and Services;
+- cease to use the Storage, Equipment and Services;

 - erase the Software from the Client System and certify to Safehosts that this has been done;